mmozeiko/pkg2zip/README.md

 To avoid zipping process and create individual files, use `-x` argument (must come before pkg file):

     pkg2zip -x package.pkg [zRIF_STRING]

+To generate bgdl files for Vita Theme installation, use the -b argument in conjuction with the corresponding zRIF_STRING.

+    pkg2zip -b -x package.pkg zRIF_STRING

 PSX or PSP pkg files do not require zRIF argument.
 It will be ignored.